Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: BGG for complete intersections of quadrics

-in $\Hom_k(\Hom_{P_X}(F_j,k),P_X)$, since $b_\mu^*(\sum_{\nu=1}^\ell c_{i\nu} b_\nu)= c_{i\mu}$. \end{proof}
+in $\Hom_k\Big(\Hom_{P_X}(F_j,k),P_X\Big)$, since $b_\mu^*(\sum_{\nu=1}^\ell c_{i\nu} b_\nu)= c_{i\mu}$. \end{proof}

 \begin{corollary} Let $N$ be a graded left $C$-module.
-The complex $\Hom_k(N,P_X)$ is acyclic if and only if $N \cong \Ext_{P_X}(M,k)$ up to twist where $M$ is a $P_X$-module with a linear resolution. \end{corollary} \begin{proof} If $N \cong \Ext_{P_X}(M,k)$ up to twist where $M$ is a $P_X$-module with a linear resolution then by Theorem 2.4 the resolution of $M$ is $\Hom_k(N,P_X)$.
-Conversely, if the complex $\Hom_k(N,P_X)$ is acyclic, then it is a linear resolution, and we may take the module it resolves to be $M$. \end{proof}
+The complex $\Hom_k(N,P_X)$ is a resolution if and only if $N \cong \Ext_{P_X}(M,k)$ up to shift where $M$ is a $P_X$-module with a linear resolution. \end{corollary} \begin{proof} If $N \cong \Ext_{P_X}(M,k)$ up to shift where $M$ is a $P_X$-module with a linear resolution then by Theorem 2.4 the resolution of $M$ is $\Hom_k(N,P_X)$.
+Conversely, if the complex $\Hom_k(N,P_X)$ is a resolution, then since it is linear we may take the module it resolves to be $M$. \end{proof}